dnordby/shopsync/README.md

-# Jumpstart - Shopify Theme Development Boilerplate
+# Shopsync - Shopify Theme Development Boilerplate

 A development environment for Shopify themes with pre-configured linting, formatting, and development tools.